Jsnuggie/H00403758-JinYuxiang-F21GA/Render/Readme.md

 # __RoadLight:__</br>
 ![image](https://user-images.githubusercontent.com/115422304/201381325-c0e41489-4183-4477-b918-9f64634dafa6.png)</br>
 I first created a cylinder, elongated it, made some circular cuts with Ctrl+R, made the shape by adjusting the segments, then gave the pole a darker grey, added some metalness, and gave the bulb Part of a self-illuminating render.
-# __PineTrees&Bosks:__</br>
+# __PineTrees&Bosks&fence:__</br>
 ![image](https://user-images.githubusercontent.com/115422304/201387116-f9d2108a-d85a-4f15-9c16-4c3026f9610b.png)</br>
 I first created an 8-sided cylinder, first reduced the top surface, Ctrl+R to create some segments, made the shape of a pine tree by adjusting the segments and vertices, and finally used another column The body makes the shape of the trunk, Ctrl+T combines them into one entity.
 Simply tweaked some shapes using the warp spheres to act as bushes.
+Created a simple fence by extruding the surface of the block.
 Give them a little more simple material and reduce the specular value a bit</br>